rexresearch.com

 At the end of the application routine, control is returned and the

-microprocessor 21 displays an ending message in block 148 and switches
+microprocessor 21 displays an ending message in block 148 and

-system 11 off automatically in block 149.
+switches system 11 off automatically in block 149.

-FIGS. 12, 13, 14, 15, 16 and 17 present exemplary configurations for
+FIGS. 12, 13, 14, 15, 16 and 17 present exemplary configurations

 Referring to FIG. 12, application storage device 52 may comprise a

-magnetically encoded card 181 which includes a magnetically recordable
+magnetically encoded card 181 which includes a magnetically

-patient treatment compliance information.
+information and patient treatment compliance information.

 Referring to FIG. 13, application storage device 52 may comprise a

-semiconductor memory 183 which is connected through terminals 184 to
+semiconductor memory 183 which is connected through terminals 184

-described application control information and patient treatment
+above described application control information and patient

-compliance information.
+treatment compliance information.

-Referring now to FIG. 14, application storage device 52 may be in the
+Referring now to FIG. 14, application storage device 52 may be in

-form of a smart card 186 with the semiconductor hidden behind the
+the form of a smart card 186 with the semiconductor hidden behind

-microprocessor 21 via interface 16.
+host microprocessor 21 via interface 16.

-As shown in FIG. 15, application storage device 52 may take the form of
+As shown in FIG. 15, application storage device 52 may take the

-terminals 192.
+electrical terminals 192.

 FIG. 16 illustrates application storage device 52 in the form of a

-compact disk read only memory (CDROM) 193, on which control information
+compact disk read only memory (CDROM) 193, on which control

-is optically encoded.
+information is optically encoded.

-Finally, as shown in FIG. 17, application storage device 52 may take
+Finally, as shown in FIG. 17, application storage device 52 may

-tangibly embodied in a pattern of punched holes 196.
+is tangibly embodied in a pattern of punched holes 196.

 TREATMENT EXAMPLES